Futurama: Bender's Big Score: Plot

 Bender reports his success to the scammers, who erase the time code and the virus.
 The crew holds a memorial for Fry, but he suddenly appears.
-Fry says he created a duplicate of himself, which remained in the past while he accidentally fell into his cryo-tube.
-When Fry (plus the Fry that was originally frozen) awoke 1,000 years later, the present Fry froze himself until the current year.
-The Fry in 2000 spent the years before Bender's attack working at Panucci's Pizzeria, then at an aquarium caring for Leelu, an orphaned narwhal.
-He also spent time with his family and tended to his beloved dog Seymour Asses.
-Nibbler removes the tattoo from Fry to keep the scammers from further abusing it.
+Fry says he created a duplicate of himself, which remained in the past while he accidentally fell into his cryo-tube alongside his original 2000 self.
+Awaking one-thousand years later, the present Fry froze himself until the current year.
+The Fry duplicate spent the years before Bender's attack working at Panucci's Pizzeria, then at an aquarium caring for Leelu, an orphaned narwhal.
+Nibbler removes the tattoo from Fry to prevent further abuse from the scammers.
 Leela and Lars decide to marry, but during the wedding, Hermes is again decapitated.
-Professor Farnsworth says that Hermes' body would have died anyway; time paradox duplicates are doomed to die prematurely.
-Lars panics and breaks up with Leela.
+Farnsworth says that Hermes' body would have died anyway, as time paradox duplicates are doomed to die prematurely; Lars panics and leaves Leela.

 The scammers trick Earth President Richard Nixon into giving Earth to them.
-Exiled to Neptune, the population assembles a fleet with the aid of Robot Santa, Kwanzaabot and the Hanukah Zombie.
-Hermes has his brain wired into the ship's battle computer, allowing him to destroy the scammers' fleet and win back his wife.
+Exiled to Neptune, the population assembles a fleet alongside their allies and enemies.
+Hermes has his brain wired into the ship's battle computer, allowing him to destroy the scammers' fleet and win LaBarbara back.
+When the scammers threaten to destroy the Planet Express ship with the doomsday device unless the crew surrender; Bender reveals to the crew that he had stolen the device back from the scammers for his own use.
+Leela then fires the device, destroying the scammers' ship.

-Fry arranges for Leela to meet with Lars at the cryogenic lab.
+Fry arranges for Leela and Lars to reconcile at the cryogenic lab.
 Having survived the attack, Nudar ambushes them.
-Lars tricks Nudar into approaching the Bender duplicate on self-destruct and holds him against the duplicate, who explodes, killing them.
-The explosion reveals the Bender tattoo on Lars.

-During Lars' funeral, the Planet Express crew learn from his video will that he was the duplicate of Fry who survived Bender's attack in 2012; the explosion changed his appearance and voice.
-Lars froze himself to return to the future and be with Leela.
-When he learned that time paradox duplicates were doomed, he canceled the wedding to spare Leela the pain of his death.
+Lars tricks Nudar into approaching the Bender duplicate on self-destruct and holds them down as the duplicate explodes, killing them.
+The explosion reveals the Bender tattoo on Lars, revealing him as the Fry duplicate who survived Bender's attack in 2012 and froze himself to return to the future and be with Leela; he ultimately canceled the wedding to spare Leela the pain of his death as a time paradox duplicate.

 Bender removes Lars' tattoo and travels to 2000 to place it on Fry in the cryogenic tube so that the events that transpired "make any sense at all".
-Upon returning, Bender emerges with all the duplicates from his stealing sprees.
+Upon returning, Bender explains that he convinced all the duplicates of himself from his stealing sprees to stay with him, instead of leaving "when they were logically supposed to."
 Nibbler urges everyone to evacuate the universe before swallowing himself.
-The Bender duplicates explode, causing a tear in the fabric of space, leading to the events of "The Beast with a Billion Backs".
+The Bender duplicates explode, causing a tear in the fabric of space.